About the Application Process

 View ACER CSPA FAQs here

-For all full qualification courses except the specified six Health and Community courses
+For all full qualification courses except the specified Health and Community Services courses

-After your LLN Robot assessment is complete you will receive a phone call from Wodonga TAFE staff usually within ten days following your application.
+After your LLN Assessment is complete you will receive a phone call from Wodonga TAFE staff, usually within ten days following your application.
 We will discuss your course application, career goals, and the course requirements.
 This will take 10-30 minutes to complete.

 If you do not have time to chat, we will reschedule a call with you at a time that suits.